MatthijsKamstra/haxejs/haxe/about.md

 <a name="2ct"></a>
 ## [My two cents](https://en.wikipedia.org/wiki/My_two_cents)

 My primary reasons to write this documentation is the fact that the focus of Haxe seems to be on games.
+This may not be a conscious decision.
 It's not strange because [Nicolas](https://twitter.com/ncannasse) (original creator of Haxe) earns his money with [games](http://shirogames.com/).

-I think it's a mistake from the HaxeFoundation not to focus!
-But let games be the main sound (perhaps it's not a conscious decision).
+I think it's a mistake from the HaxeFoundation to leave this impression as-is!
+If Haxe wants to attract more developers and become mainstream it should focus (more) on JavaScript target.

 But it's a big misunderstanding (for the people who don't know Haxe) and nothing is done about it.